-To slice chicken scaloppine: Arrange the chicken breasts sideways and slice them in half.
+To slice chicken scaloppine: Arrange 3 boneless, skinless chicken breasts halves sideways and slice them in half.
 With the knife blade parallel to the cutting surface, slice them in half again, making 4 scaloppine slices per chicken breast.

 Generously sprinkle both sides of the chicken with salt and pepper.
-Spread the flour on a large plate.
+Spread ½ cup all-purpose flour on a large plate.
 Dredge the chicken in the flour to coat both sides, shaking off any excess.
 Transfer the floured chicken to a piece of parchment or wax paper as you go.

 Place a large (preferably 12-inch) skillet over medium-high heat.
 Add one tablespoon each of the butter and olive oil.
-When the butter is melted and stops foaming, add the mushrooms to the pan.
+When the butter is melted and stops foaming, add 1 pound thick-sliced brown or white button mushrooms to the pan.

 Cook in one layer without stirring until the mushrooms are golden brown on one side.
-Stir in the shallot, garlic, thyme and ¾ teaspoon salt.
+Stir in ½ cup chopped shallot, 1-2 cloves finely chopped garlic, 2 teaspoons chopped fresh thyme and ¾ teaspoon salt.
 Cook 2-3 more minutes, stirring frequently, until the shallots are translucent.
 Transfer the mushrooms to a bowl.

 Return the skillet to medium-high heat and add the remaining tablespoon of butter and olive oil.
 When the butter has melted, add the dredged chicken pieces to the pan.
 Cook about 5 minutes per side, until golden brown on both sides (they'll still be a undercooked at this point).
 Note: If you're pan isn't large enough to hold all the chicken without crowding, cook them in 2 batches.

-Pour the Marsala into the pan — it should begin to boil instantly.
+Pour ½ cup dry Marsala wine into the pan — it should begin to boil instantly.
 Cook until the wine is almost completely evaporated and reduced to a sticky glaze.
-Add the cream, chicken broth and mushrooms (including all the juice they exuded), nudging the chicken here and there while gently stirring the sauce.
+Add ½ cup heavy cream, ¼ cup chicken broth and the cooked mushrooms (including all the juice they exuded), nudging the chicken here and there while gently stirring the sauce.
 Bring to a simmer and cook until the sauce is lightly thickened, and the chicken is cooked through, 5-7 minutes

 Remove the pan from the heat.
 Sprinkle the parsley over the chicken and serve.